mtgjson/mtgjson-website/docs/mtggraphql/README.md

 ## Service Overview

+### Data Source

+The GraphQL endpoint is based on the latest MTGJSONv5 release.
+The dataset is normally refreshed once a week, coinciding with the MTGJSON weekly rebuild.

 ### Rate Limits

 The current rate limits are capped at `1,000` requests per IP Address per hour and `500` requests per key per hour.